zukhanye-mayekiso/BC-WildWatch-App/README.md

-## 🐾 BC WildWatch – Smart Campus Animal Safety & Incident Reporting System
+## BC WildWatch – Smart Campus Animal Safety & Incident Reporting System
-Overview

 BC WildWatch is an innovative mobile application developed to enhance safety and awareness across Belgium Campus ITversity by providing a centralized platform for reporting, monitoring, and managing animal-related incidents on campus.